Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 8. Outcomes

-1. The Manager of Student Services will take an educational, relational, and developmental approach, when possible, in determining outcome(s).
+1. The Student Care Navigator will take an educational, relational, restorative, and developmental approach, when possible, in determining outcome(s).

-3. Responding Student(s) found responsible for breaching Student Community Standards Policy will be given an opportunity to co-create an outcome(s) that assume accountability, identifies harms, and seeks to repair relationships with individuals/campus/college/community.
+3. Responding Student(s) found in breach of Student Community Standards Policy will be given an opportunity to co-create solutions and outcome(s) that allow for accountability, identification of harm, and work to repair relationships with individuals/campus/college/community.
 The Reporting Individual’s needs around desired outcome will be considered when deciding outcomes.

 1. The nature and severity of the breach.

-2. The impact of the breach on the Reporting Individual and others in and outside (work placement for e.g.) the campus and/or college.
+2. The impact of the breach on the Reporting Individual and others on and outside the campus and/or college.

 3. The degree to which the breach was intentional.

-4. Whether the breach was an isolated incident, multiple incidents over a brief period of time, and/or part of repeated pattern of behaviour and/or the same or other behaviour from a past SCS report.
+4. Whether the breach was an isolated incident or multiple incidents over a brief period (1- 3 months), and/or part of repeated pattern of behaviour reported previously.

 5. The risk the behaviour posed to the potential safety, physical and psychological, of its community members and the College.

-6. An outcome letter/email will be emailed to the Responding Student(s).
-A receipt of acknowledgement will be required.
-The letter/email will include:
+5. An outcome notification will be sent to the Responding Student(s).
+Receipt of acknowledgement will be required.
+The notification will include:

 1. A summary of the information and relevant circumstances.

-8. Relevant others: Principal, Academic Chairs and Faculty etc., will be notified of the outcome.
+7. Relevant others: Principal, Manager of Student Services, Academic Chairs and Faculty etc., will be notified of the outcome.

-9. Further outcomes may be applied if the Responding Student fails to complete the outcomes noted in the decision letter/email.
+8. Further outcomes may be applied if the Responding Student fails to complete those assigned in the outcome letter.

 9. Appeals

-Students have the right to appeal an outcomes of suspension/dismissal if grounds are met as noted in the Student Non-Academic Appeals Procedures.
+1. Students have the right to appeal an outcome of suspension/dismissal if grounds are met as noted in the Student Non-Academic Appeals Procedures.
+The SCS outcome stands until any appeal is heard and decided upon.

 10. Documentation and Record Keeping

-1. Records are maintained with both the Manager of Student Services and the Associate Vice President of Student Affairs.
+1. Records are maintained with both the Student Care Navigator, Manager of Student Services and Manager, Student Care and Community Standards.

 2. Records will be retained in accordance with the College records management policies, protocols, and laws.